alexsotoaguilera/unbound-blacklist/README.md

 # unbound-blacklist
-Service that generate and updates a blacklist for unbound DNS server
+Service that generate and update a blacklist for unbound DNS server

 ### How it works: